All Episodes

 Yeah.

-But they shot us with heavy triple A over some of their southern towns until they had to change the driveway to avoid the city.
+From the very beginning, they told us it was rogue elements in the military, but they shot at us with heavy triple-A over some of their southern towns until they had to change the driveway to avoid the situation.

 I'm honored that you called.